 Looking deeper at the potential mechanisms behind this product, we see that the way it works may have to do with silicates.
 This group of chemicals is derived from rocks and has been used in many industrial and skin care applications.

 After Plexaderm is applied to the skin, the solution begins to dry, and the silicates form a thin film on the skin’s surface.
 This can create a tightening effect that helps sagging skin appear tighter, and may even provide support for under eye bags.

 In this way, the mechanism behind Plexaderm is similar to that of pullulan; a water-soluble ingredient used to help breath strips hold their rectangular shape before use.

+Does Plexaderm reviews work to temporarily smooth out wrinkles?
+To help answer this question, let’s look at the reviews. .
 The reviews for Plexaderm are somewhat mixed, which can be difficult to reconcile with the before and after pictures and videos provided by the company.
 On the one hand, such images are quite stunning, but the consumer reviews suggest potential issues with the cream effectiveness and the packaging.

 For example, some Plexaderm reviews suggest that the cream can feel quite irritating on the skin and can create a sensation akin to burning and stinging.
 One of the reasons for this could be that silicate compounds are often alkaline in nature and can cause irritation.